Sirraff/Job-interview-workshop/README.md

 * [Resources](https://github.com/Sirraff/Job-interview-workshop/blob/main/Applying-Resources.md)

-* [Problem Sets](https://github.com/Sirraff/Job-interview-workshop/tree/main/Leetcode-Problems) (We will build this as the Wokrshop progresses)
+* [Problem Sets](https://github.com/Sirraff/Job-interview-workshop/tree/main/Leetcode-Problems) (We will build this as the workshop progresses)

 * Recording of Our Sessions - Comming Soon!